vrungit/LearnChannel/README.md

 This provides the man pages required

-git <command> —help with take you to the required man pages
+git <command> --help with take you to the required man pages

 **git**